2011

 China Unicom SIM card package

-We suggest you purchase your China Unicom SIM card from one of their stores to ensure you do not get ripped off.
+We suggest you purchase your China Unicom SIM card from one of their stores to ensure you do not get ripped off by a small vendor.
 We bought ours from the electronics store Gome.
+Have the store install it and activate it for you.

 China Unicom SIMs automatically sets iPhone Data settings to: